NC State vs. UConn Women's Basketball Predictions & Picks - November 12

 NC State Performance Insights (2022-23)

-- The Wolfpack's +264 scoring differential last season (outscoring opponents by 8.2 points per game) was a result of putting up 70.8 points per game (70th in college basketball) while allowing 62.6 per outing (124th in college basketball).
+- The Wolfpack outscored opponents by 8.2 points per game last season, with a +264 scoring differential overall.
+They put up 70.8 points per game (70th in college basketball) and allowed 62.6 per contest (124th in college basketball).

-- Offensively, NC State scored 65.2 points per game last season in conference contests.
-As a comparison, its overall average (70.8 points per game) was 5.6 PPG higher.
+- On offense, NC State put up 65.2 points per game last year in conference action.
+As a comparison, its season average (70.8 points per game) was 5.6 PPG higher.

-- The Wolfpack put up 75.9 points per game at home last year, compared to 63.5 points per game on the road, a difference of 12.4 points per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.